NycolasDarosci/learning-go/README.md

         Automated testing that manipulates inputs to find bugs.
         Go fuzzing user coverage guidance to find failures and is valuable in detecting security exploits and vulnetabilities

+Go Templates

+    - use to create server-side rendering
+    - HTML file with go code
+    - it is in the html/package package
+    - can include expressions in {{}}
+    - Trimming spaces available
+    - actions and pipelines
+    - if else conditions
+    - range for loops
+    - call functions

+Compiling

+    - Compiling the project
+        go build .

+    - Compiling in one specific output folder go build . -o build/

+    - Compiling for other platforms and OSs env GOOS=target-OS
+        GOARCH=target-architecture go build .

+    - Compile and install
+        go install .

+Packaging

+    - Go produces a binary
+    - It does not provide any packaging solution
+    - if want to embed assets (like .png .js ..) for an app, it need to use third-party or OSs tools, such as:

+            - installers for Windows
+            - DMG package for MacOs
+            - RPM or DEB packages for Linux